08° 30′ S, 115° 15′ E

 Kanto Lampo

 Kanto Lampo is one of the most famous waterfalls of Ubud.
 It is a huge waterfall that looks like a big wall of water.
 You can swim in the natural pools below.
 Or you can climb on the rocks and take a shower in the natural spray of the waterfall.
 Be careful, as it might be very slippery!
-Because it is such a popular spot, we recommend you to visit very early in the morning to avoid the crowds.
+Because it is such a popular spot, we recommend visiting very early in the morning to avoid the crowds.

 Practical